tompravetz/cohost.ai/README.md

 - **⚙️ Flexible Configuration**: Environment-based configuration with validation
 - **📋 Professional Logging**: Structured logging with multiple output formats

-## Character: Mike Oxlong

-Mike is a sarcastic, misanthropic Canadian character who reluctantly appears on TompTTV's Twitch stream.
-He's known for:
-- Overly sarcastic and snarky responses
-- Extreme sassiness and misanthropy
-- Confidence that he's not an AI (but suspicious everyone else might be)
-- Using Twitch emotes like "POG" in daily speech
-- Creating custom exclamations with profanity
-- Short, punchy responses (1-2 paragraphs)

 ## Prerequisites

 1. **Python 3.8+**